fkyeeb/H2O/tutorials/tutorial.md

 We also recommend:
 - flag `-v` for more verbose results if you would like to see if there is a dominant conflicting topology
 - flag `-scut` for support cutoff if you do not want to consider relationships with lower support
+- flag `-w` if you have a big ortholog tree dataset.
+It is a way to parallelize the analyses and the number of workers can be higher the number of thread.
+"The optimum number?
+You should experiment." quote Stephen Smith.
-- flag `-rng` if you have too many trees and would like to "parallelize" `bp` by hand. `bp` can be a bit slow with a great number of trees and does not have parallel options. `h2o bp2pie` do not support summarizing multiple `bp` output for now, but can be implemented in the future.
+- flag `-rng` if it is still very slow with `-w` flagged. `-rng` allows you to do more "parallelization" by hand.
+You can split it into several `bp` runs and the run time will be significantly reduced. `h2o bp2pie` do not support summarizing multiple `bp` output for now, but can be implemented in the future.

 ## 5.2 How to run